Kamuish/archi/docs/tutorials/LC_extract.rst

     store_data(data_fits, job_number = 1, **controller.parameters)

+If we had a data set with bright and faint stars, we would have to change the "repeat_removal" parameter, to remove the brighter regions in the image.
+It is recommended to avoid more than 2 iterations, as using larger values may start recognizing regions of the background as stars.

 In order to understand the organization of data inside the "data_fits" objects and the data that is stored with the "store_data" function, please refer back to Section :ref:`outputs`.